-Here we go again – I got an interesting question from a reader.
+Here we go again – I got an interesting question from a reader, about small talk.
 I wanted to share with you our interaction, I’m sure you’ve found yourself in the same situation.
 So, here is Claire’s question…

 —— Question from Claire